craftercms/docs/source/reference/project-tools/studio/project-configuration.rst

 |

-See :ref:`newIa-publishing-and-status` for more information on the different publishing methods available from ``Project Tools``
+See :ref:`publishing-and-status` for more information on the different publishing methods available from ``Project Tools``

-.. _newIa-project-config-require-peer-review:
+.. _project-config-require-peer-review:

 ************************************
 Requiring Peer Review for Publishing